WORK SAMPLES

-| Return to UNIT 2 |
+| Return to Unit 2 |

-Below are samples of assignments submitted for this course with names removed so as not to violate anyone's privacy.
+SHARED ASSIGNMENTSBelow are samples of assignments submitted for this course with names removed so as not to violate anyone's privacy.

-Rather, they are examples of the quality of work I expect.
+They are examples of the quality of work I expect.

 If you don't see an example of a particular assignment, it's because I haven't yet found one to post.